zjunlp/ChatCell/README.md

 <h3 id="1">📚 Step1: Prepare the data</h3>

-1. For tasks such as random cell sentence generation, pseudo-cell generation, and cell type annotation, we utilize cells from the SHARE-seq mouse skin dataset.
+**1. For tasks such as random cell sentence generation, pseudo-cell generation, and cell type annotation, we utilize cells from the SHARE-seq mouse skin dataset.**

 Follow these steps to use the  `transform.py` script in `workflow_data` fold to **translate scENA-seq data into cell sentence**: